The Food Was Great But the Menu Was Shocking

 We were on the proverbial shoestring and there was no other way but to stick to it (the shoestring that is).

-To put our adventure into perspective, I started out with R1,000 (roughly translated in today’s financial world as about $11,000); and that had to last me three months at least.
+To put our adventure into perspective, I started out with R1,000 (roughly translated in today’s financial world as a little more than US$90); and that had to last me three months at least.
 Board, lodging, food, entertainment … including hire of “the famous green bicycle” on the Spanish Island of Formentera.
 Anne had a little more in her pocket than me, but not much.

 I had a copy of the then travellers bible, Europe on $10 a Day in my suitcase – which I quickly realized should have been a backpack a quarter of its size.
 And while in Spain we managed to on under $10 a day – sometimes as little as R10.